DPCscience/SFSI/inst/md/selection_index.md

 ### 2. Phenotypic vs Genotypic selection index

-An index that uses phenotypic covariances will yield prediction that are the best in predicting phenotypic values; however this approach is not a good practice when the goal is selecting the best genotypes (judged by their genotypic values).
+An index that uses phenotypic covariances will yield predictions that are the best in predicting phenotypic values; however this approach is not a good practice when the goal is selecting the best genotypes (judged by their genotypic values).
 In the later case, using genotypic covariances seems to be more appropiate.

-Code below will calculate SS that use both phenotypic and genotypic covariances.
+Code below will calculate SS that use both phenotypic (PSI) and genotypic covariances (GSI)
 ```r
 library(SFSI)